tradingstrategy-ai/web3-ethereum-defi/README.md

 [See the full example](https://github.com/tradingstrategy-ai/smart-contracts-for-testing/blob/master/tests/test_uniswap_v2_pair.py).

-## How to use thhe library in your Python project
+## How to use hhe library in your Python project

 Add `smart_contract_test_fixtures` as a development dependency: